 Functional Nutrition Frequently Asked Questions

 I have a high commitment level to the nutrition profession and to my clients and I have worked one on one with clients for a decade.
 I have helped close to two thousand clients, one at a time, recover, and reclaim their health, or at least improve the quality of their lives.
 I also offer something that not many clinicians have, which we consider luxury, but which I consider a necessity: time.
 I study each case, hours at a time.
 The cost of the Program factors that time in, so I can afford it.
-I get to work with some very complex cases, patients that have gone from doctor to doctor and are still not improving.
+I get to work with some very complex cases, clients that have gone from doctor to doctor and are still not improving.
 It takes work and time behind the scenes to create a completely customized therapy protocol, do investigative work to find root causes of the medical challenges, choose the proper functional labs, do appropriate empirical trials of foods and supplements, and then measure, monitor and adjust our progress.
 You deserve this time and I am committed to providing it in order to help you.

 I will never forget the moment when one very ill client asked me to please study his case regardless of cost, and time was the one thing I could not give him – I was so busy with all my clients.
 My heart really sank and that is when I started to investigate other clinical business models.
 I was looking for ways that would allow me the needed time.
 The solution I found is twofold: I am now limiting the number of clients working with me at any given time.
 I am also factoring in the time outside of the consults into the client’s Program.
 I think now you understand why.
 There is really no other way for me to provide the type of service you are looking for that I feel I need to provide that would also allow me the energy and focus without a burn-out, so common in our field.

 My academic education includes: